rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Diamond Model.md

 ### Adversary Arsenal
 Refers to the set of capabilities that belong to an adversary.
 The combined capacities of an adversary's capabilities make it the adversary's arsenal.
 ## Infrastructure
+The infrastructure is the physical or logical interconnections that the adversary uses to deliver a capability or maintain control of capabilities.
+It can be a software or a hardware.
+For example, a command and control server or the results from the victim (data exfiltration).

+The infrastructure can also be IP addresses, domain names, email addresses, or even a malicious USB device found in the street that is being plugged into a workstation.\
+### Type 1 Infrastructure
+Refers to the infrastructure controlled or owned by the adversary.
+### Type 2 Infrastructure
+Refers to the infrastructure controlled by an intermediary that is used by the adversary.
+In some cases, this is the infrastructure that the victim will see as the adversary, and the intermediary might or might not be aware of it.

+Type 2 Infrastructures are used by adversaries to obfuscate the source and attribution of the intrusion.
+It includes malware staging servers, malicious domain names, compromised email accounts, etc.
+### Service Providers
+Refers to the organization that provides services considered critical for the adversary.
+For example, internet service providers, domain registrars, and webmail providers.
+## Event Meta Features